ecabigting/tms/README.md

 > The mongodb is automatically seeded on first run, one default account can be use to login:

+### Accessing the webapp

+Open a browser and navigate to http://localhost:3000

+> The mongodb is automatically seeded on first run, one default account can be use to login:

 ```zsh
 erictestemail.gmail.com
 tester123@Admin#